 LIST OF DISCOUNTS AND INCENTIVES

-FORTIFIED Discounts - The Alabama FORTIFIED Insurance Discounts Sheet specifies insurance discounts for FORTIFIED construction in Mobile and Baldwin County, from 20-50% off.
-The discounts will go state-wide beginning January 1, 2018.
+FORTIFIED Discounts - The Alabama FORTIFIED Insurance Discounts Sheet specifies insurance discounts for FORTIFIED construction in Mobile and Baldwin County, from 20-55% off.
+The discounts are now state-wide as of January 1, 2018.

 Strengthen Alabama Homes grant program - Provides grants up to $10,000 to owners of existing homes to upgrade them to the FORTIFIED standard.
 No income limits or tests.
 Open to all residents with primary residence in Mobile and Baldwin Counties in Alabama.
 Learn More